semusings/factory-parent/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-Please provide details of the problem, including the version of Factory that you are using.
+Please provide details of the problem, including the version of Factory Parent that you are using.

 **Sample**